 A digital native who shaped internet aesthetics by co-founding the Hype House and defining the e-boy style for millions.

-Cole Hudson, known as Huddy, didn't just find fame on TikTok; he helped architect the platform's early cultural ecosystem.
-Emerging as a teen with a specific look—dyed hair, chain necklaces, and skater-inspired clothes—he became the poster boy for the 'e-boy' subculture, a digital-native fashion trend that dominated youth style in the late 2010s.
+Cole Hudson, as Huddy, co-founded the Hype House in 2019, a Los Angeles content collective that pooled major creators' reach.
+This transformed influencer culture from individual pursuits into a networked industry.
+Emerging on TikTok with dyed hair, chain necklaces, and skater-inspired clothes, he became the poster boy for the 'e-boy' subculture that dominated youth style in the late 2010s.
 His real impact came from collaboration.
-In 2019, he co-founded the Hype House, a Los Angeles content collective that pooled the reach of major creators, effectively becoming a talent incubator and trend factory.
-This move transformed influencer culture from individual pursuits into a powerful, networked industry.
-While he later pursued music and acting, his legacy is cemented in that early, chaotic, and wildly creative period of TikTok, where he demonstrated how online personas could build real-world empires.
+While he later pursued music and acting, his legacy rests in that early, creative period of TikTok, demonstrating how online personas could build real-world empires.

 1997–2012